mrkmg/node-streambeans/README.md

 ## Importing

-Depending on what method you are using to handle your imports, here are the available ways to import the `createStreamBeans` helper function.
+Depending on what method you are using to handle your imports and what version of javascript you are using, there are multiple available ways to import the `createStreamBeans` helper function.

     import createStreamBeans from "streambeans";
     const {createStreamBeans} = require("streambeans");